TACC/coe-332-sp21/docs/week10/services.rst

   # but back in the debug deployment pod, check that we can still use the service IP --
   root@py-debug-deployment-5cc8cdd65f-xzhzq:/ $ curl 10.108.58.137:5000/hello-service
   Hello world

+Note that k8s is doing something non-trivial here.
+Each pod could be running on one of any number of worker computers in the TACC k8s cluster.
+When the first pod was deleted and k8s created the second one, it is quite possible it started it on a different machine.
+So k8s had to take care of rerouting requests from the service to the new machine.

+k8s can be configured to do this "networking magic" in different ways.
+While the details are beyond the scope of this course, keep in mind that the virtual networking that k8s uses does come at a small cost.
+For most applications, including long-running web APIs and databases, this cost is negligible and isn't a concern.
+But for high-performance applications, and in particular, applications whose performance is bounded by the performance of the underlying network, the overhead can be significant.